SKATE CAMP is a great way to keep kids active and learning during the holidays.

 Wrist, knee and elbow protection

-Please indicate which equipment and, if required, UK shoe size for inline skate rental.
+Please indicate which equipment and, if required, UK shoe sizes for inline skate rental.

-We require two weeks notice before course start date for a refund.
+Please email us.
+We require two weeks notice before course start date for chanes or a refund.

 There is a £5 charge per booking for refunds.